toontown-modifications/Mewtwo/README.md

-Rocket's OTP Server
+Mewtwo
 ============

-Rocket's OTP Server is a fully functional equivalent of Disney's Toontown Online OTP server.
+Mewtwo is a fully functional equivalent of Disney's Toontown Online OTP server written by Rocket and other contributors.